 In trying to gain control of their life, they may accidentally worsen their addictions or create new ones.
 People at risk of developing addictions or having a history of addiction need to be incredibly careful of how and techniques they cope with life.
 Healthy coping mechanisms are essential to avoid creating addictions or relapsing.

-How To Tell If You Have a Process or Substance Addiction & How to Get Help for An Addiction
+How to Get Help for An Addiction

 Diagnosing yourself with an addiction is a lot harder than it sounds.
 Addictions are incredibly severe and have lasting repercussions throughout a person’s life.
 Even when you are clean or recovered from your addiction, you still must avoid those triggers for your whole life at risk of relapsing.